Trading room: The advent of spreadsheets

 From the early 1980s, trading rooms multiplied and took advantage of the spread of micro-computing.
-Spreadsheets emerged, the products on offer being split between the MS-DOS/Windows/PC world and the Unix world.
-For PC, there was Lotus 1–2–3, it was quickly superseded by Excel, for workstations and terminals.
-For UNIX, there was Applix and Wingz among others.
-Along video monitors, left space had to be found on desks to install a computer screen.
+Spreadsheets emerged with independent products released for MS-DOS/Windows platforms and Unix platforms.
+The IBM PCs of the early 1980s used Lotus 1-2-3, but by 1989 it had been mostly superseded by Excel for workstations and terminals.
+For UNIX, there were Applix and Wingz among others.

-Quite rapidly, Excel got very popular among traders, as much as a decision support tool as a means to manage their position, and proved to be a strong factor for the choice of a Windows NT platform at the expense of a Unix or VAX/VMS platform.
+Excel quickly became popular among traders as a decision support tool to manage their position.
+This popularity encouraged the adoption of the Windows NT platform over other Unix or VAX/VMS platforms.

 Though software alternatives multiplied during this decade, the trading room was suffering from a lack of interoperability and integration.
 To begin with, there was scant automated transmission of trades from the front-office desktop tools, notably Excel, towards the enterprise application software that gradually got introduced in back-offices; traders recorded their deals by filling in a form printed in a different colour depending on the direction (buy/sell or loan/borrow), and a back-office clerk came and picked piles of tickets at regular intervals, so that these could be re-captured in another system.